Fujifilm X-T20 vs Olympus E-M10

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X-T20 offers a substantially higher resolution than the one in the E-M10 (2360k vs 1440k dots).
 The following table reports on some other key feature differences and similarities of the Fujifilm X-T20, the Olympus E-M10, and comparable cameras.

 One feature that differentiates the E-M10 and the X-T20 is in-body image stabilization (IBIS).
-The E-M10 reduces the risk of handshake-induced blur with all attached lenses, while the X-T20 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 reduces the risk of handshake-induced blur with all attached lenses, while the X-T20 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-T20 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).